 The Senior Jazz Ensemble

 The Senior Jazz Ensemble is our premier instrumental ensemble which rehearses every Monday afternoon from 3:30-4: 30 pm.
 Please note this ensemble is an audition-based ensemble due to the high level of improvisational and performance abilities required.
 For further information regarding this ensemble please contact the College via email by clicking here.

 The College Liturgical Group

 The Liturgical Group is an ensemble which was formed for students interested in liturgical praise through music.
 This ensemble performs at all our school masses throughout the year as well as performing once per month at St Mary’s Church in Manly at Sunday evening mass.
 Rehearsals are every Tuesday at recess (as advised) and organised before every Mass during school.
 For further information regarding the liturgical group please contact the College via email by clicking here.

 Every ensemble has a semester charge for two terms of direction.
 Please note that these costs will be added to your son’s school fees and no refunds will be given if a student withdraws from the ensemble before the end of each semester.

 For further details please email the college or call 02 9977 5111.

 There are many different opportunities for your son to be involved in the Co-Curricular Music Program here at St Paul’s.
-We currently offer private lessons for the following instruments:
+We currently offer private lessons for: